Alexander Mattison Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - Mattison has averaged 17.6 rushing yards per game in his five career matchups against the Packers, 5.9 fewer yards than his over/under in Sunday's game.

-- In terms of defending against the run, the Packers are 18th in the NFL, giving up 115.3 yards per game.
+- Mattison will go up against a Packers squad that allows 115.3 rushing yards per game and is the NFL's 18th-ranked rush defense.

-- This year the Packers are ranked seventh in the NFL in rushing touchdowns conceded (12).
+- This season the Packers are ranked seventh in the NFL in rushing touchdowns allowed (12).

 Recent Performances

-- In last week's matchup against the Rams, Mattison carried the ball 13 times for 41 yards and scored one touchdown.
+- Mattison put together a 41-yard rushing performance in last week's matchup with the Rams, carrying the ball 13 times while scoring one touchdown.

+- He added three receptions for 29 yards in the passing game.

-- Mattison has run for 68 yards on 19 carries (22.7 yards per game) with one touchdown during his last three games.
+- Over his last three outings, Mattison has rushed for 68 yards on 19 carries (22.7 ypg), with one touchdown.

 Mattison's Minnesota Teammates